FAQ's

 - Direct Primary Care models are clinics who have opted out of insurance.
 This allows the clinic to keep costs very low compared to fee-for-service clinics and allows HIGHER QUALITY in an unrushed environment.
 We instead charge periodic monthly fees to keep the medical provider on retainer.
 OFTEN, we can still order things with your insurance company for things like labs, images, and specialty referrals.
 The exception would be that some HMO's, including Medicaid, Oregon Health Plan, and some Medicare Advantage Plans, limit who you can choose for your care and may not approve DPC clinic orders.

-Our membership program includes unlimited visits during business hours, phone, text, and email correspondence with our provider, and after-hours phone or text for urgent needs.
-Resolute Integrative Health offers SELF-SCHEDULING through our Patient Hub from Atlas.MD.
+Our membership program includes visits during business hours, phone, and text correspondence with our provider and our clinic team.
+After-hours phone or text for urgent needs.
+Resolute Integrative Health offers SELF-SCHEDULING.

-Our Nurse Practitioner (NP) is available by phone or text for truly urgent matters that cannot wait until the next business day.
+Our primary care memberships do not include after hours coverage, though at times we may be available for truly urgent concerns.
 As a reminder, we are not an urgent care or emergency room - anything that is appropriate for higher level of care will need to be seen in the appropriate setting.

 - EKG/ECG (Electrocardiogram)